apache/pekko/docs/src/main/paradox/serialization.md

 ### Deep serialization of Actors

-The recommended approach to do deep serialization of internal actor state is to use Akka @ref:[Persistence](persistence.md).
+The recommended approach to do deep serialization of internal actor state is to use Pekko @ref:[Persistence](persistence.md).

-## Serialization of Akka's messages
+## Serialization of Pekko's messages

-Akka is using a Protobuf 3 for serialization of messages defined by Akka.
-This dependency is shaded in the `akka-protobuf-v3` artifact so that applications can use another version of Protobuf.
+Pekko is using a Protobuf 3 for serialization of messages defined by Pekko.
+This dependency is shaded in the `pekko-protobuf-v3` artifact so that applications can use another version of Protobuf.

-Applications should use standard Protobuf dependency and not `akka-protobuf-v3`.
+Applications should use standard Protobuf dependency and not `pekko-protobuf-v3`.

 ## Java serialization